 Apple Inc. is the most valuable company in the world.
-This statement is based on market value, which in June 2016 was roughly \$500 billion.
-Although markets can fluctuate, sometimes wildly, if you are reading this chapter, it is not unlikely that Apple will have retained its leadership position.
-Its value as of June 2016 was more than \$40 billion greater than that of the next largest company, Alphabet, the parent company of Google.
-Apple has briefly ceded the leadership position to Alphabet on a couple of occasions, but for the most part, it has been the leader for quite some time.28
+This statement is based on market value, which in December 2022 was roughly \$2.2 trillion.26 Although markets can fluctuate, sometimes wildly, if you are reading this chapter, it is not unlikely that Apple will have retained its leadership position.
+Its value as of December 2022 was more than \$300 billion bigger than that of the next largest company, Microsoft.27

 You may wonder what kind of information is used to make these determinations.
-How does the market know that Apple should be valued more than \$100 billion higher than Exxon-Mobil, for example?29 Do investors just make their decisions on instinct?
+How does the market know that Apple should be valued more than \$1.7 trillion higher than Exxon-Mobil, for example?28 Do investors just make their decisions on instinct?
 Well, some do, but it's not a formula for sustained success.
 In most cases, in deciding how much to pay for a company, investors rely on published accounting and financial information released by publicly-traded companies.
-This chapter will introduce you to the subject of accounting and financial information process works.
+This chapter will introduce you to the subject of accounting and financial information so you can begin to get an understanding for how the valuation process works.